 Give a try, it’s simple.
 I’d say it is a beginner pattern and have provided a printable version below which include the author’s and my notes.

-Also, I’ve been asked a few times, these are my favorite crochet hooks.
-I like the “depth” of the hook and ease of the handle.
+Also, I’ve been asked a few times, below are my favorite crochet hooks and books.
+I like the “depth” of the Susan Bates hooks and ease of the handle.
 The weight is nice too!